apache/mesos/docs/operator-http-api.md

 This call retrieves information about containers running on this agent.
 It contains ContainerStatus and ResourceStatistics along with some metadata of the containers.

+There are two knobs in the request to control the types of the containers this API will return:
+* `show_nested`: Whether to show nested containers [default: false].
+* `show_standalone`: Whether to show standalone containers [default: false].

 ```
 GET_CONTAINERS HTTP Request (JSON):